-What is clear is that falling corporation tax rates do not appear to have induced increases in wages as a proportionwithin economies.
+What is clear is that falling corporation tax rates do not appear to have induced increases in wages as a proportion of GDP within economies.
 Indeed, capital has won instead, and there may be a good reason for that.
-Whether Devereux meant to couch the argument the way he did or not, it’s clear that what he actually suggested was that corporation tax increases give rise to wage cuts.
+Whether intentionally or not, it’s clear that what Prof. Devereux actually suggested was that corporation tax increases give rise to wage cuts.
 What he did not say was that corporation tax cuts give rise to wage increases.
-The argument appears to be unidirectional but has been used as if multidirectional, but as far as I can tell Devereux has never corrected the claims of those who use it to support tax cuts.
+The argument appears to be unidirectional but has been used as if multidirectional.
+It would seem that those who have concluded that cutting corporation taxes will result in wage increases have made a logical, but unfortunate error: that is not what the empirical work on this issue seemed to find.
+In that case those seeking to win support for corporation tax cuts on this basis appear to be making a misleading claim.

-Maybe this flawed claim is why others have not replicated Devereux’s findings.
+Maybe this is why others have not replicated Prof. Devereux’s findings.
 For example, a US Congressional Budget Office report concluded in May 2010 that capital (shareholders) bears the majority and maybe all of the corporate tax burden .
-It is not alone: another Congressional Budget Office report in March 2011 hedged its bets: it suggested when offering advice on measures that could help close the US fiscal deficit that increasing corporation tax would in the short term (by which it implied several years) increase the tax burden on companies themselves.
-Thereafter it recognised that there could be a theoretical shift of the burden onto labour, hinting at the work of Devereux and others, but by then no one could be sure because other factors would have intervened.
+It was not alone: another Congressional Budget Office report in March 2011 hedged its bets: it suggested when offering advice on measures that could help close the US fiscal deficit that increasing corporation tax would in the short term (by which it implied several years) increase the tax burden on companies themselves.
+Thereafter it recognised that there could be a theoretical shift of the burden onto labour, but by then no one could be sure because other factors would have intervened.

-There is another reason why Devereux’s conclusions, and those of other economists working in this area, might well be wrong.
-Devereux used a very crude sample of accounts for his research and took as his measure of tax paid the tax charge on the profit and loss accounts of the companies he surveyed.
-What he does not appear to have appreciated was that this charge frequently bears little relation to the tax actually paid by companies – for sound technical accounting reasons relating to deferred taxation.
+There is another reason why the conclusions of economists working in this area might well be wrong.
+The work of most economists who have undertaken research in this area uses information from corporate databases.
+These in turn take their data on tax paid by a company as being the tax charge on the profit and loss accounts of the companies in question.
+Unfortunately, however, this tax charge figure frequently bears little relation to the tax actually paid by companies – for sound technical accounting reasons relating to deferred taxation.

 ‘Deferred tax’ is an entry in a set of accounts denoting a tax bill that may (or may not) be paid at some time in the future but which will definitely not be paid now.
-Devereux should have used the current tax charge as the basis for his work, which is the figure for tax which the company actually knows it will pay, but he did not because databases don’t split that information out; you can only get it by going to the accounts themselves, as I do.
-The result is that all Devereux’s findings and those using similar data to draw conclusions on corporation tax are inevitably and even fundamentally flawed by including in their data for paid tax sums that might never be settled.
+I recognise this fact in my own work on effective tax rates and tax avoidance and use instead the current tax charge as the basis for my work, which is the figure for tax which the company actually knows it will pay.
+Unfortunately you can only get this data by going to the accounts themselves, as I do in my work.
+This is important: because much tax avoidance is intended to defer when tax is paid its existence is hidden by using a figure for tax paid that includes deferred tax and as such I believe that analysis based on this data can give misleading results, which is why I will not use it. .

-It therefore seems wiser to reject all the calls of right-wing academics and think tanks for the abolition of corporation tax since the logic and data on which they are based are fundamentally flawed, and instead use a more practical test of opinion on this issue, which business itself provides.
+It therefore seems wiser to reject all the calls of right-wing academics and think tanks for the abolition of corporation tax since the logic and data on which they are based appear flawed, and instead use a more practical test of opinion on this issue, which business itself provides.